 Conclusion – Our Take on the Watcher Oath Paladin

-The Watcher Oath is a must-get for any extraplanar campaigns, or demonic invasion events.
+The Watcher Oath is a must-get for any extraplanar campaigns or demonic invasion events.
 Otherwise, they have some alright anti-caster and a pretty good aura.
 They are worthy inclusions in any campaign!
 Take the Watcher Oath if you’re looking for a tanky anti-caster.
 If you want a deeper dive into the class, check out our Paladin 5E handbook.